kurtvalcorza/kurtvalcorza/README.md

 <!---
 - 👋 Hi, I’m @kurtvalcorza
-- 👀 I’m interested in data analytics, user experience design, ICT for education
+- 👀 I’m interested in data analytics, user experience design, multimedia studies, ICT for education
 - 🌱 I’m currently learning data analytics, programming with python, and SQL for data science.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...